 Mohair is from the Angora Goat.
 People unfamiliar with Angoras might wonder why “that sheep with the horns is so skinny.”
 These amazing creatures produce two long, lustrous fleeces per year, compared to just one from sheep.
 Also bred for many ages to be pure white, the colored Angora is making a comeback within spinner’s flocks.

 Kid mohair is the finest angora fleece, from the first two shearings of a young goat.
 Its softness, combined with the natural shine and durability the fiber is known for, makes beautiful fabric for clothing, characterized by a soft halo.
-As the goat gets older, mohair gets coarser, and is more appropriate for apholstery fabrics or rugs.
-Mohair’s durablilty and fire resistance make it the fiber of choice
+As the goat gets older, mohair gets coarser and is more appropriate for upholstery fabrics or rugs.
+Mohair’s durability and fire resistance make it the fiber of choice

 It isn’t just ranchers producing fiber for Slow Yarn.
 Farmers are busy all over the world producing organic cotton.

 Cotton, like wool and mohair, has been selectively bred for centuries, aiming for a pure white.
 But, cotton also comes in natural colors!
-Tans, golds, greens, and browns are all on the natural cotton pallette.
-Handspinners have a variety of colored cottons to spin, and green minded customers can by ready made products in organic cotton.
+Tans, golds, greens, and browns are all on the natural cotton palette.
+Handspinners have a variety of colored cottons to spin, and green-minded customers can buy ready-made products in organic cotton.

 OTHER ECO-FRIENDLY FIBERS

 There are a number of other fibers used in handspinning.
-They are less common, and it is a little more difficult to categorize them as eco friendly.
-Silk, for instance, is rarely a locally grown fiber, even if the yarn made from it is handmade.
+They are less common, and it is a little more difficult to categorize them as eco-friendly.
+Silk, for instance, is rarely a locally grown fiber– at least in the US, even if the yarn made from it is handmade.
 Hemp or linen are both “bast” fibers, which undergo a retting process that requires a lot of water.
 Bamboo or rayon are both made through a fairly complicated commercial process that isn’t always great for the

 Other protein fibers don’t felt as readily as wool, but make beautiful yarn.
 Alpaca is soft and elegant, and its cousin Llama can be just as soft when processed correctly.
 And there is nothing softer than cashmere.
 Angora, dog wool, camel down, and muskox are also luxury fibers that can be spun by the handspinner.